groupvine/gv-doc/README.md

   elements (like div or tr) for conditional code, but only if all the enclosed content is in pure HTML (generally frowned-on), since these blocks will be ignored by the Markdown converter.

+## Brand-related notes

+* Web and email addresses in the documentation to GroupVine should use the groupvine.com domain.
+Examples include support@groupvine.com or the bingotech@groupvine.com example site.
+If the help pages are being reached by a trivy.email address, then all "groupvine.com" references will be changed to "trivy.email"

+* Similarly, to insert "GroupVine" or "Trivy" depending on the domain used to reach the help site, insert "GV-BRAND" and it will be changed to the appropriate brand.

 ## Updating Online Documentation